ohler55/odisk/README.md

  - Handle changes in mode, owner, and group
   - Compare to previous digest to detect changes
-   - File modification times are not changes by mode, owner, or group changes
+   - File modification times are not changed by mode, owner, or group changes
   - Note conflicts if modifications are more recent than remote
    - Use a script to pick change or keep local version